biensurerodezee/nsh/README.md

 ---

-### License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

----

-This should give you a full understanding of how to use, extend, and set up `nsh` as your default shell.
+This should give you a full understanding of how to use, extend, or even set up `nsh` as your default shell :).
 Let me know if anything is unclear or if you need further improvements!